 Once the above work is done, you need to decide a valuation for your business and decide what proportion of your business you will give away for that investment.

-For an early stage business use a discounted cashflow approach to determine return on investment less an allowance for risk.
-It is difficult to know for early stage companies how successful they will be – so in some cases these projections are WAGs (wild arsed guesses).
+For an early-stage business use a discounted cashflow approach to determine the return on investment less an allowance for risk.
+It is difficult to know for early-stage companies how successful they will be – so in some cases, these projections are WAGs (wild arsed guesses).
 Using a sensitivity analysis helps paint some scenarios (worst case, best case, middle case).